Workshops

 • 2-hour photography practical session

-• Two teachers with over 20 years of combined experience in both canine and equine photography
+• One teacher with over 12 years of combined experience in both canine and equine photography

 • Option to join the online editing sessions after the in-person workshop